seandmurray/prose_isit/README.md

 A type Utility.
 Make writing node easier, prettier and less error prone.
 Writes and reads more like prose

-A utility to help discover that type a variable is or is not.
+A utility to help discover what type a variable is... or is not.

 ## Notes